ricardoom/dominotrono/content/posts/another-bad-list.md

 - resume up
 - finish one tutorial series a week
-- read one chapter from desig, ux book over week,
+- read one chapter from design, ux book over week,
     - think on it
     - write on it